ChandradithyaJ/InterpretingRust/README.md

 - CS21B033 Karthikeya

 **To run the interpreter on the different test files given, change the name of the test file (for example, test2.txt).** <br>

+` `**Challenges and Learnings**
+  - We have learnt how to apply the BNF to build interpreters.
+  - Understanding and implementing the NodeVisitor was challenging, but going through a few examples and contemplating how we wished to store the data was extremely helpful.

 ` `A Git repo was used for version control: https://github.com/ChandradithyaJ/InterpretingRust